OpenCyphal/yakut/README.md

 The command `yakut monitor` can be used to display *all* activity on the network in a compact representation.
 It tracks online nodes and maintains real-time statistics on all transfers exchanged between each node on the network.
-It is also able to detect some common network configuration issues like node-ID collision (multiple nodes sharing the same node-ID) or zombie nodes (nodes that do not publish `uavcan.node.Heartbeat`).
+It may also be able to detect some common network configuration issues like zombie nodes (nodes that do not publish `uavcan.node.Heartbeat`).

 Read `yakut monitor --help` for details.